You have been pwned

 SecureRandom random = new SecureRandom(); byte[] salt = new byte[16]; random.nextBytes(salt); MessageDigest md = MessageDigest.getInstance("SHA-512"); md.update(salt); byte[] hashedPassword = md.digest( passwordToHash.getBytes(StandardCharsets.UTF_8));

-Thanks to this, we will get different hashes even if the plain text password is the same, thus improving the overall security, should our hash database leak.
+Thanks to this; we will get different hashes even if the plain text password is the same, thus improving the overall security should our hash database leak.

 Dependency is bad

-Handle (data) with care
+Handle the data with care

 Never underestimate a user’s ability to enter data that could jeopardize your software security.
 Something so trivial as this: